skip to content

 One to one supervision

 Students might reasonably expect to see their Supervisor once every two or three weeks.
 Supervisors normally take care to provide written comments on written work and to give constructive criticism, but students should not expect actual marks.
-There is no need for written work to be provided for every meeting; general discussion and planning are vital, too.
+There is no need for written work to be provided for every meeting; general discussion and planning are vital too.
 The length of supervision can vary, depending on the student's progress and on the nature of the written work, if any, to be discussed.
 As a rule, however, such meetings generally last between 30 and 60 minutes.

-Generally, a student should expect approximately 10-12 hours of supervisions over the course of each academic year.
-For part-time students, this is 6-7 hours.
+Generally, a full-time student should expect approximately 10-12 hours of supervisions over the course of each academic year.
+For 0.6FTE part-time students, this is 6-7 hours and for 0.75 FTE part-time students this is 8-9 hours.

 The University of Cambridge publishes an annual Code of Practice which sets out expectations regarding supervision.